tomgsmith99/forter-example-origin/readme.md

 Look for results in the console network tab.

-All users will result in a 200 response, except for Guy Pearce, who will return a 401.
+All users will result in a 200 response, except for USER_WRONG_PASSWORD, who will return a 401.